 The series is tied to a product line that includes toys, books, and games for preschoolers.

 Parents Need to Know

-Parents need to know that this cute animated series is a surefire winner for both preschoolers and parents.
+Parents need to know that Timmy Time is a cute animated series that's a surefire winner for both preschoolers and parents.
 Created by the team behind Shaun the Sheep, Timmy Time centers on a mischievous young lamb who's always looking for ways to fix the trouble he's gotten into with his friends and teachers at nursery school.
 From the engaging animation to the show's dialogue-free format, this one is perfect for preschoolers because it packs each 10-minute story with important social lessons about responsibility, good sportsmanship, and fair play.

-Fans of Aardman Animations' hit series Shaun the Sheep may recognize you Timmy as the baby lamb who gets pulled into the fray of the herd's antics in that series.
-Now Timmy is at least partially grown up and off to school, where he doesn't miss a beat getting into troubles like cutting in line, shirking on classroom duties, and hiding his classmates' things -- all very relatable themes for the show's preschool audience.
+Fans of Aardman Animations' hit series Shaun the Sheep may recognize young Timmy as the baby lamb who gets pulled into the fray of the herd's antics in that series.
+Now Timmy is at least partially grown up and off to school, where he doesn't miss a beat getting into troubles like cutting in line, shirking on classroom duties, and hiding his classmates' things -- all very relatable themes for Timmy Time's preschool audience.
 Kids will see how these actions affect his friends and teachers and will benefit from watching how Timmy learns to consider others' feelings.